micolous/blackmagic-firmware-re/README.md

 ## Firmware structure

-Most Blackmagic firmware files consist of a few parts:
+Blackmagic firmware files consist of one or more resources:

 * FPGA gateware, which is used for SDI/HDMI capture/switching and runs a MicroBlaze (or PowerPC?) softcore
 * ELF with software for the MicroBlaze or PowerPC core
+* `tar` archive containing non-executable resources (eg: fonts, images, strings)
-* Fonts, image and string resources as a `tar` archive
+* `tar` archive containing (encrypted?) gateware / software